Bull (rhinoceros): Death

 Although Bull never suffered any major illnesses throughout his life, he became severely arthritic in 2008.
 At this point, he began having difficulties supporting his own weight while standing.
-After a long life of 45 years, he was euthanized in February.
+He died in 2008.

 Royal Ontario Museum

-Following Bull's death, the Toronto Zoo contacted the ROM as to enquire into whether the museum was interested in taking on the rhino as an exhibit.
-At this time, the Schad Gallery of Biodiversity was in need of a Life in Crisis centrepiece.
-After museum staff assessed transportation options to determine that it was physically possible to transport the rhino into the second-floor gallery and obtained a grant from the Louise Hawley Stone Charitable Trust, they accepted Bull into their collection.
+Following Bull's death, the Toronto Zoo contacted the ROM to enquire into whether the museum was interested in taking on the rhino as an exhibit.
+At this time, the Schad Gallery of Biodiversity was in need of a Life in Crisis centerpiece.
+After museum staff assessed transportation options and determined that it was physically possible to transport the rhino into the second-floor gallery and obtained a grant from the Louise Hawley Stone Charitable Trust, they accepted Bull into their collection.

 Taxidermy process

 Once in possession of Bull, the ROM contacted Len Murphy of Pine Ridge Taxidermy in Baltimore, Maryland to have him stuffed.
 Bull was then shipped to the facility via flatbed truck.
 Under Murphy's care, Bull's outer skin was removed and re-cast with a mould.
 As Murphy had been to the Toronto Zoo to study Bull during his lifetime, he was able to recreate the animal's exact features and wrinkles.

-The entire taxidermy process took over a year to completed and involved several steps.
+The entire taxidermy process took over a year to complete.
 This began with the removal of the hide, which was then cured with salt and drained.
 It was then shaved with a double-handed knife, re-salted and hung to dry.
-At this point, the hide weighed 700 lbs and was sent to soak in a 50-gallon drum of formic acid before being shaven once more to reach a thickness of only 1/16 inches.
+At this point, the hide weighed 700 lbs and was sent to soak in a 50-gallon drum of formic acid before being shaven once more to reach a thickness of only 1/16 inch.
 It was then placed in formic acid once more and then oiled.
 The final weight of the hide was 53 lbs.

 Several layers of artificial materials were then used to fill the hide.
-First, a Styrofoam core was construct and coated in papier-mâché, to increase its size.
+A Styrofoam core was constructed and coated in papier-mâché, to increase its size.
 Modelling clay was used to shape Bull’s muscles.
-His horns, which grew to be quite large due to his age, were too damaged to use, so fibreglass recreations were constructed.
+His horns, which grew to be quite large due to his age, were too damaged to use, so fiberglass recreations were constructed.

 Display

-The completed rhino was officially revealed at the ROM in May 2009 at a special gala in his honour.
+The completed rhino was officially revealed at the ROM in May 2009 at a special gala in his honor.
 Here, he became one of the museum’s first Iconic Objects and can still be found in the Schad Gallery of Biodiversity.

 While his bones were separated from the hide during the taxidermy process, they are also kept under the ROM's care and are now part of the museum's skeleton collection.